Sam Hendriks: Go Ahead Eagles

 On 15 June 2016, it was announced that Hendriks had signed a three-year deal with Go Ahead Eagles, leaving Ajax on a free transfer.

 Return to Cambuur

 On 15 June 2021, Hendriks returns to SC Cambuur.
 On 28 January 2022, Hendriks was loaned to De Graafschap for the rest of the season.

 Olympiakos Nicosia

 On 26 August 2022, he signed for Cypriot club Olympiakos Nicosia.

+Pyunik

+On 13 September 2023, Pyunik announced the singing of Hendriks.

 International career

 Hendriks made his international debut for the Netherlands national under-15 team in a friendly match against Turkey on 8 December 2009.
 The match ended in a 4–1 win for the Netherlands.
 He scored his only goal in his final appearance for the U-15 team against Republic of Ireland in a 2–1 friendly match win.
 On 4 February 2011, he appeared in all three matches for the U-16 team in the 2011 International Youth Tournament in Portugal, making his debut against the hosts in a 2–0 win, playing in the 4–1 win over Israel two days later, followed by a 1–1 draw with Italy.
 On 26 March 2013, Hendrik was called up by U-18 coach Remy Reijnierse for the international friendly match against Germany on 26 March 2013.
 The match ended in a 4–1 victory for the Dutch.
 On 29 August, Hendriks was selected for the Netherlands U-19 team to face Germany in a friendly match.
 He made his U-19 debut on 6 September 2013 in a 6–1 loss to the Germans.